A query rule fails to run and one of the following errors is seen in the application server log:

 Caused by: com.microsoft.sqlserver.jdbc.SQLServerException: The query has timed out.

-These errors indicate that the query has reached the query timeout threshold which has caused the query to time out.
-For more information on the timeout threshold, see: Query Rule Limits.
-For Appian Cloud environments, this threshold is set at 10 seconds.
+These errors indicate that the query reached the query timeout threshold, causing it to time out.
+This threshold is set to 10 seconds for Appian Cloud environments.
+For more information about this timeout threshold, see our documentation on Query Rule Limits.

 This article applies to all versions of Appian.